Want some heads up on the worst student pilot mistakes before you begin flying?

 Final Tip.
-Buying a headset.
+You must buy a headset.

 As a student pilot, you will need a flight headset.

 Think of buying expensive flying headsets as an investment.
-Because as you will fly more and more you will realize the discomfort of using a cheaper flight headset.
+Because as you will fly more and more, you will realize the discomfort of using a cheaper flight headset.

 A good headset will have lesser clamping pressure on your head.

-Once you fly long cross country flights, the pressure on your face will be intolerable.
+Once you fly long cross-country flights, the pressure on your face will be intolerable.

 And headsets have a higher price due to anti-noise reduction in them.
-A good quality headset will let you feel the pin-drop silence inside the cockpit.
+A good-quality headset will let you feel the pin-drop silence inside the cockpit.